-1.2.1 An application for an Emergency Standby Electricity Generation Facility was approved in 2018 on the same site.
+1.2.1 Immediately to the southwest of the site an application for an Emergency Standby Electricity Generation Facility was approved in 2018.
 The site measured 0.9ha and contained 10 generator units measuring 15m in length, 3m in width and 4.9m in height and enclosed by 4m high acoustic fencing and 3m landscaping buffer as screening.
 The permission has not been implemented and has therefore lapsed.